tjheslin1/DMsPredictor/README.md

 class and will be used starting from the highest spell slot to the lowest as well as using other abilities (e.g. a Sorceror's twinned spell).

+##### Proficiency with used weapons and armour:
+The simulation assumes that players have proficiency with the equipment it uses.

 ##### Ability Score Increases

 Ability score increases received at levels 4, 8, etc are not modelled and are assumed to be included in the characters stats.